Pinwheels and the ‘lobster district’: How Virginia Democrats drew up a US House map to all but lock out Republicans

 The proposed 6th District runs alongside the Blue Ridge Parkway through central Virginia, connecting Democratic towns from James Madison University in Harrisonburg to Charlottesville, home of the University of Virginia, to Lynchburg (including the very not-Democratic Liberty University) through Roanoke to Blacksburg, home of Virginia Tech.

-Harris won this prospective district by just 3 points, a far more competitive district than any of the ones Texas Republicans designed to flip their way.
+Harris won this prospective district by just three points, a far more competitive district than any of the ones Texas Republicans designed to flip their way.

 Richmond area